gwpy/gwpy/docs/timeseries/index.rst

    >>> from gwpy.timeseries import TimeSeries

-Gravitational-wave detectors are time-domain instruments, attempting to record gravitational wave amplitude as a differential change in the lengths of each of the interferometer arms.
+Gravitational-wave detectors are time-domain instruments, attempting to record gravitational-wave amplitude as a differential change in the lengths of each of the interferometer arms.
-Alongside these data, thousands of auxiliary instrumental control and error signals and environmental monitors are recorded in real-time and recorded to disk as GWF-format 'frame' files.
+Alongside these data, thousands of auxiliary instrumental control and error signals and environmental monitors are recorded in real-time and recorded to disk and archived for off-line study.
-To learn more about this particular data format, take a look at the specification document `LIGO-T970130 <https://dcc.ligo.org/LIGO-T970130/public>`_.

-GWpy represents these data through the :class:`TimeSeries` object, a :class:`numpy.ndarray` containing the data themselves and a full set of metadata.
+GWpy represents these data through the :class:`TimeSeries` object, a sub-class of the :class:`numpy.ndarray` containing the data themselves and a full set of metadata.

 Any `TimeSeries` can be generated from a standard `~numpy.ndarray` or `list` by providing the data and the minimal :attr:`~TimeSeries.epoch` and :attr:`~TimeSeries.sample_rate` metadata::